 The list of fears and behaviors they elicit are endless, what is imperative is to begin to recognise the fears that impact our lives.
 Once we do this we can take conscious steps to address the fears that hold us hostage.

 Fears whether large or small cripple us, stifle our creativity, ensnare us and throw us off track.
-It is only in questioning ourselves and being brutally honesty, that we are able to determine what we fear and how these fears affect our thinking and behaviour.
+It is only in questioning ourselves and being brutally honesty, that we are able to determine what we fear harbour.

 There are, however fears that we can face head so that we can begin to take control of our lives: